Shondiz: Good Food Fast. Not Fast Food. Next time you’re out on the...

 - Hours of operation must be consistent and posted but may be outside of standard conforming hours.

-- The BID owns three enclosed kiosks; one kiosk is an Information-Customer Service Center.
+- The BID owns four enclosed kiosks; one kiosk is an Information-Customer Service Center.

 - One-year terms are preferred.